I often use Makefiles in some of my projects.

 Now let's say we want to compile multiple C files to produce the executable.

-We'll first create a function named hello
+We'll first create a function named hello in the source/hello.c file:

-And we'll also add the corresponding header in source/hello.h
+And we'll also add the corresponding header in source/hello.h with the function prototype:

 #ifndef HELLO_H #define HELLO_H void hello( void ); #endif

-file will then call the hello
+Our main.c file will then call the hello function:

-#include "hello.h" int main( void ) { hello(); return 0; }
+int main( void )

-could simply be:
+Now the Makefile could simply be:

-all: @clang -Wall -Werror source/hello.c source/main.c -o build/main
+@clang -Wall -Werror source/hello.c source/main.c -o build/main

 However, this is not really flexible, and this is usually not how individual files are compiled.